isomerpages/moe-blangahrisepri/_our-curriculum/Science.md

 <img src="/images/Photo-22.jpg">

-Click [here](https://blangahrisepri.moe.edu.sg/2023/03/23/science-lesson-with-k2-students-human-digestive-system/) to find out more about our collaboration with MOE Kindergarten (Blangah Rise)
+Click [here](https://blangahrisepri.moe.edu.sg/2023/03/23/science-lesson-with-k2-students-human-digestive-system/) to find out more about our collaboration with MOE Kindergarten (Blangah Rise).

 Click [here](https://www.blangahrisepri.moe.edu.sg/building-a-solar-buddy-motivation-camp-and-ja-singapore-partnership/) to find out more about our collaboration with JA Singapore and Solar Buddy.